Cardinals vs. Giants Player Props Betting Odds

 Estrada Stats

-- Thairo Estrada has 65 hits with 15 doubles, a triple, nine home runs, 11 walks and 24 RBI.
-He's also stolen 14 bases.
+- Thairo Estrada has 65 hits with 15 doubles, a triple, nine home runs and 11 walks.
+He has driven in 24 runs with 14 stolen bases.

 Estrada Recent Games